pb66/OEM-documentation/Applications/HomeEnergyMonitor/HomeEnergyMonitor.md

 Changing the EmonTx firmware

-1. Start by following the: setting up the arduino anvironment guide
+1. Start by following the: setting up the arduino environment guide

 2. Click on File > sketchbook > OpenEnergyMonitor > emonTxFirmware > emonTxV3 >
 RFM12B > Examples > emonTxV3_continuous_kwhtotals_noeeprom.
 This will load the